 Southport stabbing: Why are knife crimes on the rise in the UK?

-The Southport stabbing incident has brought attention to knife crimes in the UK, which increased by 80 percent since 2015.
+The Southport stabbing incident has stunned the UK, at a time when knife crimes have been surging in the country.

 A deadly knife attack in the seaside town of Southport on Monday has sent shockwaves across Britain, as the county grapples with rising knife crime – up by nearly 80 percent since 2015.